liladharhathimare/Instagram-clone/README.md

 A Flutter-powered social media app inspired by Instagram, enabling users to share posts, like, comment, and interact.
 Built with a custom backend (no Firebase) and a responsive UI for both Android and iOS.

----

-## 📝 Description

-This project is a complete Instagram-like application built using **Flutter** without relying on Firebase services.
-It provides core social media features like posting images, viewing a feed, liking, commenting, and managing user profiles.

----

 ## ✨ Features